 1993-1997 Cadillac Seville O-rings- Although they are the least expensive parts of the air suspension, they are responsible for maintaining the seal where all of the air lines connect.
 Be sure to replace the O-rings when repairing any air suspension system.

 A failed or leaking air suspension system on the 1993-1997 Cadillac Seville should be diagnosed early to avoid suspension total failure.
 Look for these classic signs that indicate the suspension system is going bad.
 A sudden height variance between different sides of the vehicle is a red flag.
 This may look like one inflated end, one sagging end, a ‚Äúsquatting‚Äù appearance, or a shifting lean from one side to the other.
 An inability of the Seville to reach its overall ride height is likely caused by a bad suspension.
 Other signs to look for are an improperly working air compressor and an illuminated suspension warning light on the instrument cluster.
 The Seville owner should have any suspension issue fixed as soon as it presents itself, to avoid a costly repair.

 The original components that comprise the air suspension system on the 1993-1997 Cadillac Seville must always function in unison.
 This reliance is expensive and inefficient.
 Strutmasters' air to non-air suspension conversion kit, made in the USA, eliminates this dependency for good.
 The kit includes two rear springs with mounts, two premium shocks, and one electronic bypass that removes the service ride control message.
 Detailed instructions and online installation videos help customers get the kit installed in as little as one hour per wheel.
 If further assistance is needed, ASE certified experts offer tech support over the phone.
-The quality parts are more reliable than the originals; Strutmasters guarantees it with a Lifetime Limited Warranty.
+The quality parts are more reliable than the originals; Strutmasters guarantees it with a 1-year warranty.
 Lastly, the cost of the kit is considerably less than that of dealership direct replacement.